 The health of a free and civil society depends on avoiding the ideological trap which seeds didacticism, deceit and conformity into the soil of our shared community.

 To battle this threat, we built our organization around three core values: Liberty, Compassion and Innovation.

-Just as a cell is the building block of life, so LIBERTY is the building block of civilization.
-In a free society, individuals are empowered to make CHOICES for themselves and must own the RESPONSIBILITY for those choices.
+Just as a cell is the building block of life, so INDIVIDUALISM is the building block of civilization.
+In a free society where LIBERTY thrives, individuals are empowered to make CHOICES for themselves and must own the RESPONSIBILITY for those choices.
 To be successful, individuals must HONOR that same freedom in others and always act with INTEGRITY, consistently applying their personal values.
 Understanding others, even those with whom you disagree, EMPATHY is a key value for fostering the collaborative endeavors that drive progress.

 A creator in any endeavor begins with COMPASSION and empathy for others.
 We live in a COMMUNITY together and in our modern digital world, communities are no longer bound by geography, but stretch across continents.
 A community flourishes through open DISCOURSE on the toughest of issues with TOLERANCE as a guiding light.
 Social HARMONY, the ultimate community value, requires JUSTICE for those who violate the laws upon which communities are built, but also COMPASSION for those less fortunate.